Jack Schulte

 Outside of the world of science, I'm a huge fan of all things nature.
 When I'm not cooped up inside studying for classes or grading my students' labs, you might find me exploring the lakes and forests in the Lansing area.
 I'm also a big soccer fan and an avid reader, so if I'm not outside enjoying temperatures below 110℉, I might be cheering on Arsenal or reading a good sci-fi book.

-I am currently working with Dr. Joey Rodriguez to confirm and characterize Hot Jupiters discovered by NASA's Transiting Exoplanet Survey Satellite (TESS).
-In conjunction with the work of other researchers such as Sam Yee from Princeton, my goal is to build a magnitude-limited, complete sample of Hot Jupiters so that I can probe their origins.
-I am currently writing a paper which will announce the confirmation of ten new Hot Jupiters orbiting FGK stars.
-This paper will be the first in a series of several that will be necessary to construct this sample.
+I am currently working with Dr. Joey Rodriguez at MSU to confirm and characterize Hot Jupiters discovered by NASA's Transiting Exoplanet Survey Satellite (TESS).
+In collaboration with other members of the TESS Follow-up Observing Program (TFOP), my goal is to build a complete, self-consistent sample of Hot Jupiters orbiting Sun-like stars limited by a Gaia G-band magnitude of 12.5 so that I can probe their origins.

 I am currently heavily involved with the MSU Observing Research Program (MORP), a team of MSU astronomy undergraduates that use the MSU Observatory's 0.6-meter telescope to confirm the existence of transiting exoplanets and observe bright variable stars.
 I work with the MORP undergraduates to provide them with high-priority planet candidates, analyze the observations, and to write my own paper on several planets observed by MORP.
 MORP students have recently co-authored several planet and brown dwarf discovery papers as a result of their observations.
 If you are an MSU undergraduate and would like to join MORP or if you are a member of the community that would like to donate to or otherwise support the MSU Observatory or MORP, please contact me, Dr. Laura Chomiuk, or Dr. Joey Rodriguez.